 url=http://[::1]/ # IPv6 loopback

-url=http://localtest.me/ # DNS resolves to 127.0.0.1
+url=http://localtest.me/ # DNS that resolves to 127.0.0.1

 XXE